Michael Hayden (actor): Biography

 Hayden appeared in several productions at the Roundabout Theatre Company, New York, including The Matchmaker (1991) and All My Sons (1997).
 At the Lincoln Center Theater he appeared in Far East (1999) and the musical Dessa Rose (2005).

 Hayden made his Broadway debut in the role of "Billy" in the 1994 Broadway revival of Carousel, for which he won the Theatre World Award and was nominated for the Drama Desk Award, Outstanding Actor in a Musical.
 He also played the role in the Royal National Theatre production in London in 1993, receiving an Olivier Award nomination for Best Actor in a Musical.

+In 1999, he played Cliff in a Broadway revival of Cabaret.
+He reprised the role in 2006 in the West End.

 For his work in the 2001 Broadway revival of Judgment at Nuremberg he received the Tony Award nomination as Best Featured Actor in a Play.
 He played "Prince Hal" in Henry IV opposite Kevin Kline in 2003.
 He appeared in the play Festen on Broadway in 2006.

+In 2002, he played Franklin in Merrily We Roll Along at the Kennedy Center.